kofimuad/alx-low_level_programming/0x00-hello_world/README.md

 ## Task 4 - Hello, puts
 A C program that used puts to print "Programming is like building a multilingual puzzule" followed by a new line

+## Task 5 - Hello, printf
+a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. - Use printf function.